tmbdev-tutorials/dl-2023/035-llms.md

 - Federated Learning of LLMs
 - A usable, open source, retrieval based LLM.
 - Using retrieval-based LLMs to handle context and explainabilitiy better.
-- Retrieval based LLMs for interacting with document collecionts.
+- Retrieval based LLMs for interacting with document collections